 The first week of November saw some fluctuations in the daily ozone hole area, peaking at 21.7 million km on 3 November, then down to 19.6 million km on 5 November and ending at 20.5 million km on 7 November.
 The daily ozone hole area remains in the upper 10th percentile of the 1979-2020 range for this time of year, and is very similar in magnitude to the 2020 ozone hole.
+The second week of November saw the Antarctic ozone hole area average around 19.5 million km, ending the week at 19.2 million km on 14 November.
+Since mid-October the ozone hole area has been slowly declining, but following a very similar trajectory to the 2020 ozone hole which set record high area levels from mid-November through to the end of December.

-Figure 1 Ozone hole area based on OMPS satellite data (data up to 7 November 2021).
+Figure 1 Ozone hole area based on OMPS satellite data (data up to 14 November 2021).